Welcome......to my

 interests you in these pages.
 I can be reached by e-mail at

-rstoecker@wisc.edu, or at either of the following offices:
+rstoecker@wisc.edu, or at the following office:

-Department of Rural Sociology, 350 Agricultural Hall, 1450
+Department of Community and Environmental Sociology, 350 Agricultural Hall, 1450

 Linden Drive, Madison, Wisconsin 53706.